 Soy Protein Powder

-Soy protein powder is efficient at stimulating muscle growth despite it coming from plant source.
+Soy protein powder is efficient at stimulating muscle growth despite it coming from plant source, which can be beneficial in maintaining lean body mass when losing weight.
 Although soybean protein has all the essential amino acids, it has a lower biological value.
-For example, while egg protein has a biological value of 94, soybean protein has a biological value of 74.
-The biological value of protein is the percentage of that protein is actually used by your body when you eat or drink it.
-Plant protein sources has lower biological values than animal protein sources.
+For example, while egg protein has a biological value of 100, soybean protein has a biological value of 74.

 Rice Protein Powder